eecs484db/eecs484db.github.io/sp23/p1-fakebook-db/p1-fakebook-db.md

 | ------------------------------------------------ | ---------- | ---------------------------- |
 | 212 points (62 on Gradescope, 150 on Autograder) | Date TBD   | **Date TBD at 11:55 PM EST** |

-Project 1 is due on **Date TBD at 11:55 PM EST**.
+Project 1 is due on **May 11th at 11:55 PM EST**.
 Please refer to the [EECS 484 SP23 Course Policies (link TBD)][course-policies] for more information on penalties for late submissions, late day tokens, and sick days.

 <!-- ## Change Log -->